srph/til/2015-09-28-karma-runner-global-karma-installation-does-not-read-local-modules.md

 ---
-title: Global Karma installation does not read local modules
+title: karma-runner&colon; Global `karma` installation does not read local modules
 ---

 If you installed `karma` to your global installation, and run it for a local project, you'll most likely run into an issue; because `karma` does not read local modules (it won't read your local karma plugins).